 If you are an LSF Writers member with an upcoming release and would like to be a featured author, please e-mail us using the contact form in the Members Only section.

-As a reminder, if you are a LSF Writer Member and have a 2014 and/or 2015 release, please send your cover and a short book blurb to email@example.com.
-If you are a Published Author, please send your photo and a short bio to firstname.lastname@example.org so we may prepare our 2015 Author Spotlights.
+As a reminder, if you are a LSF Writer Member and have a new release, please send your cover and a short book blurb to email@example.com.
+If you are a Published Author, please send your photo and a short bio to firstname.lastname@example.org so we may prepare our 2017 Author Spotlights.

 The Liberty States Fiction Writers welcome pre-published writers at all levels as well as e-published, small press and traditionally published authors.